Security Camera Purpose and Placement Guidelines

 - Images may be shared by Library security staff upon request by law enforcement for suspected criminal activity on Library property during a limited specified time period.

 - Confidentiality and privacy issues prevent the Library from allowing the public to view security camera footage.
 If the Library receives a request from the general public to view recorded camera footage, the public will be advised to file a police report.

-- Video images are stored digitally and retained for approximately 30 days or as storage space allows.
+- Video images are stored digitally and retained for approximately 30 days.

 - In the event of a suspected crime or incident, still shots or selected portions of the recorded data will be maintained until resolution of the specific incident.

 - Occasional spot-checking of images and recordings will occur to assure proper operation of security equipment.

 - Live viewing of data may occur to alert staff to customers in an unstaffed public area of the Library or in cases of suspected criminal activity.

 - Recordings shall not be used or disclosed other than as specifically authorized by this policy.
 Staff who misuse this data will be subject to disciplinary action.